cheriezus/reading-notes/class-01.md

 1. What is the goal of the function?
 2. list the steps needed in order to reach the goal (NOTE: each step might need a series of smaller steps.
 BE detailed)
-3. turn said steps into JS using <strong>vocabulary</strong> - the words that a computer understands and <strong>syntax</strong> - putting said vocab together in a way that the computer can follow.
+3. turn said steps into JS using **vocabulary** - the words that a computer understands and **syntax** - putting said vocab together in a way that the computer can follow.

 - programmatically - how a computer will run your code; step by step